 With the purpose of uncovering as much of the city’s hidden gems as possible, we started our day walking down Rua Visconde da Luz, Coimbra’s main pedestrian and shopping street.
 We soon realised that Lisbon’s uneven layout, with cobbled streets and hilly alleys, seemed to be transported north to this city.
 The old charming stone architecture has survived throughout the years, as if untouched by time.
 Although mixed with more modern contemporary buildings around it, there’s no doubt the old builds are the true essence of the iconic University City.

-A clear example is the splendid Igreja de Santa Cruz (Santa Cruz Church), by Praça 8 de Maio (May 8th Square), at one end of Rua Visconde da Luz.
-The high vaulted ceilings and impressive stone columns create a peaceful environment with excellent acoustics, bringing visitors a little closer to the skies above.
-The same pattern seems to be followed by the two cathedrals of Coimbra (Sé Velha and Sé Nova) and the romanesque architecture of the place, highlighting its true religious character.
+A clear example is the splendid Igreja de Santa Cruz (Santa Cruz Church).
+You can find it by Praça 8 de Maio, at one end of Rua Visconde da Luz.
+The high vaulted ceilings and impressive stone columns create a peaceful environment with excellent acoustics.
+The same pattern is present in the two cathedrals of Coimbra (Sé Velha and Sé Nova).

-This is also one of the best places to enjoy true Coimbra Fado concerts and poetry readings with the freshest of coffees.
-Coimbra Fado is slightly different to other types of Fado as it’s only sung by men, usually dressed in the cap and gown style of students.
-These were its original performers and, as a tradition, used to sing their goodbyes when graduating from the University of Coimbra.
+This is also the best place to enjoy Coimbra Fado concerts and poetry readings.
+Coimbra Fado is slightly different to other types of Fado as it’s only sung by men.
+They usually dress in the cap and gown style of students, who used to sing their goodbyes when graduating from the University of Coimbra.

-The University of Coimbra is indeed the most magnificent building in the city.
+The University of Coimbra is the most magnificent building in the city.
 Although established in Lisbon back in 1290, the splendid institution relocated to various places until finally settling down in Coimbra in 1537, under the reign of King João III.
 Located in the former Royal Palace of Coimbra, it’s the oldest and most distinguished University and Research Centre in Portugal.
-Although founded after the University of Oxford, the University of Coimbra is also one of the fifteen higher education institutions that emerged in Europe before the end of the 13th century.
+Although the University of Oxford was founded first, the University of Coimbra is also one of the fifteen higher education institutions that emerged in Europe before the end of the 13th century.

 Our next stop was the Aqueduto de São Sebastião, a reconstruction of the former Roman aquaduct that was carried out under the reign of King Sebastião, in the 16th century.
-A National Monument since 1910, it’s 1 km long and possesses 21 “Garden Arches”.
-Close by, the statue of John Paul II commemorates the Pope’s visit to Coimbra on 15th May 1982, who funnily enough, travelled through Portugal from Lisbon, to Coimbra and Porto, just like us!
+A National Monument since 1910, it’s 1 km long and has 21 “Garden Arches”.
+Close by, the statue of John Paul II commemorates the Pope’s visit to Coimbra on 15th May 1982.
+Funnily enough, he travelled through Portugal from Lisbon, to Coimbra and Porto, just like us!

 I am really excited to plan another trip around Portugal soon!
 There is still so much to see and this beautiful country never ceases to surprise me.
 Have you ever been to Coimbra?
-Are there any other hidden gems in Portugal you would recommend?
 If you really loved our post please leave us a comment and show us some love on social media using the buttons below 🙂

 Do you love Portugal as much as we do?
 Then check: